numbats/learnr/slides/chapter5_04_tidyr.md

 Note:

 The `sep` argument here is what comes in between the values from different columns.
-If we don’t want anything in between, we can use ““.
+If we don't want anything in between, we can use "".

 ---